 Emeritus status is granted upon the recommendation of Senate to retiring faculty members and librarians who hold ongoing positions and whose combined age plus years of service to the University equal 70 or more at the time of retirement or resignation, provided their Dean is in support of the status.

 If you retire from UBC, Faculty Relations will work with your Dean’s Office to arrange for your name to be forwarded Senate for consideration for emeritus status.
 If you resign instead of retiring and wish to be considered for emeritus status, you should contact Faculty Relations at email@example.com to enquire about eligibility.
 Reviews for emeritus status are done twice per year and are normally forwarded to the May and December Senate meetings.

 Once faculty members retire, their names are listed in the UBC Calendar:

-For more information, review the retirement planning page.
+For information on retirement please review the retirement planning page.

 Privileges for Emeriti

 Remaining engaged at UBC and insurance coverage

 Upon retirement, Faculty Members may continue to engage with the University to further contribute to their disciplines, their departments and UBC as a whole.
 Often, these retired Faculty Members may be granted the status of Professors Emeriti if eligible.
 The conferral of emeritus status does not create nor govern the relationship between a retired Faculty Member and UBC.
 One of the implications of this being that without an actual appointment, the relationship would not be covered by UBC’s Liability Insurance Policy.
 This would create a risk exposure for both retired Faculty Members and UBC.
 Therefore, term appointments for Retired Faculty Members as Professor Emeriti will need to be processed by Departments if the emeriti will continue to perform work at UBC (paid or unpaid).
 As per Policy AP1 – Retired Faculty Appointments, Emeriti may be appointed salaried or unsalaried appointments.